 No unimportant details

 Because mystery shoppers have an eye for detail, they notice a lot.
-However, not all of what they see needs to be in the report.
-If you're hired to go into a store in a mall to make a purchase at a specific clothing store, stating that the mall parking lot was very full probably isn't needed in the report.
-The person reading the report probably doesn't care about the mall parking lot.
+However, not all of what you see needs to be in the report.
+If you’re hired to go into a store in a mall to make a purchase at a specific clothing store, stating that the mall parking lot was very full probably isn’t needed in the report.
+The person reading the report probably doesn’t care about the mall parking lot.
 By keeping unnecessary details out of your report, you will provide the person reading the report with exactly what they need.